Elbe School – Cultural School

 “I have the didactic gaze and you the artistic one!”

-I assist, make suggestions and amastify about the always up-to-date display boards and name and term cards, which the highly acclaimed teacher prepares for every hour.
+I assist, make suggestions and marvel at the always up-to-date display boards and name and term cards that the highly engaged teacher prepares anew for each lesson.
 “I have the didactic gaze and you the artistic one!”
 I think it is no more appropriate to sum up this productive exchange.
 We complement our ways of looking at everything and take a new look at everything together.
-What the teacher sometimes seems a little too “sloppy” or superficial here and there, I may call very expressive, simple and apt.
-In any case, I find our joint work very fruitful for both sides and I am thrilled with the results of our project.
+What may sometimes seem a little too “sloppy” or superficial to the teacher here and there, I may call very expressive, simple and accurate.
+In any case, I find our joint work very fruitful for both sides and I am enthusiastic about the results of our project.
 Just in time for the open day, the works are completed and proudly presented by the children.

 That was fun!